exercism/go/gotools/README.md

 -v, --goversion target_version
   target go version that all go.mod files are expected to have.
-  This will be used to check if the `go.mod` files are in the expected version in case of the check command, and to update all `go.mod` files to this version in the case of the update command.
+  This will be used to check if the `go.mod` files are in the expected version in case of the gomod command, and to update all `go.mod` files to this version in the case of the update command.
   Using this flag will override the version specified in the config file.